 By all accounts, Ralph Parsons was not the best student nor was he the best engineer.
-But during his life, he would evolve from being a fisherman’s son on Long Island to founder and leader of one of the world’s largest and most influential engineering and construction companies.
+But during his life, he grew from being a fisherman’s son to founder and leader of one of the world’s largest and most influential engineering and construction companies.

-At just 13, he helped his older brother open a machine shop in Amagansett, Long Island.
-Instead of finishing high school, he earned a two-year degree in machine design and then joined the Navy for training and experience in aeronautical engineering.
+At the age of 13, he helped his older brother open a machine shop in Amagansett, Long Island.
+Instead of finishing high school, Mr. Parsons earned a two-year degree in machine design and then joined the Navy for training and experience in aeronautical engineering.

-By the time Mr. Parsons died in 1974 at age 78, the firm he founded around the end of World War II had completed a list of projects that reads like a history of industrial and urban development in the 20th Century.
-It built scores of major projects in more than 30 countries: oil and natural gas facilities, shipyards, power plants, irrigation and water development projects, metal and mineral mines and processing plants, airports, subway and rail lines, sewerage systems, NASA facilities and more.
+By the time of Mr. Parsons’ death at age 78 in 1974, the firm he founded at the end of World War II had completed a list of projects that reads like a history of industrial and urban development in the 20th Century.
+The Parsons Company built scores of major projects in more than 30 countries: oil and natural gas facilities, shipyards, power plants, irrigation and water development projects, processing plants, metal and mineral mines, airports, subway and rail lines, sewage systems, NASA facilities, and more.

-Later, the writer of an authorized company history observed: “When something went wrong, he said what he thought and that was the end of it.
+As the writer of an authorized company history once observed of Mr. Parsons, “When something went wrong, he said what he thought and that was the end of it.
 He never belabored a point or held it against you if you were not deliberately at fault.
 He judged you on your overall performance.”